FuckingNode/fuckingnode.github.io/docs/about/why.md

   - `[branch]` is optional and specifies the branch to commit to.
 If unspecified, current branch is used.
   - `--push` is optional and if passed the commit (and any previous local commit) will be pushed.

-> Don't want the annoyance of npm or jsr package releases?
+### Tired of the annoyance of npm or jsr package releases?

 - [X] `fuckingnode release <path> <version> [--push] [--dry]`
   - `<path>` is the path to the project, or `--self` to use the CWD.